AshKmo/neon/ideas.md

 	- name
 	- permissions (per role)
 		- edit
+		- delete
 		- instantiate
 	- necessary fields (location, time period, people involved, content, etc.)
 - Item
 	- name
-	- type (determined by the name of the Template that instantiated it)
+	- type (determined by the Template that instantiated it)
 	- permissions (per role)
 		- view
 		- edit
 		- delete
 	- location
+	- appearance (an image that is returned when a browser tries to use this item's endpoint as an image)
 	- time period
 	- people involved
 	- content